- RURAL DEVELOPMENT

 - SUSTAINABLE INFRASTRUCTURE

 Germany has been engaged in international cooperation with Burkina Faso since 1973.
 It is the fifth largest bilateral donor and thus an important partner for the country.
 The funding provided through international cooperation is a vital source of income for Burkina Faso.
 Grants and foreign loans account for around 70 per cent of the national budget.

 In Burkina Faso, GIZ mainly operates on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), although it also works for the Federal Foreign Office (AA) and other international clients.
 GIZ has maintained an office in the capital Ouagadougou since 1987.
-At present, GIZ has 20 seconded staff, 11 development workers and 242 national experts working in this country.
+Currently 277 national and 25 international employees and 11 development workers are working in the country (as of 31.12.2017).